-Since our inception in April 2010, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, identifying and developing our product candidates, preparing to conduct clinical studies of our product candidates, providing general and administrative support for these operations and protecting our intellectual property.
-Prior to our IPO, we have funded our operations to date through sales of redeemable convertible preferred stock and, to a lesser extent, the issuance of convertible notes.
-From our inception through September 30, 2014, we had received net proceeds of \$90.7 million from such transactions.
-On July 23, 2014, we completed the sale of 5,750,000 shares of our common stock in our IPO at a price to the public of \$18.00 per share, resulting in net proceeds of \$94.0 million after deducting underwriting discounts and commissions and offering expenses paid by us.
+Since our inception in April 2010, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, identifying and developing our product candidates, preparing to conduct and conducting non-clinical and clinical trials of our product candidates, providing general and administrative support for these operations and protecting our intellectual property.
+We have funded our operations to date through sales of our common stock and redeemable convertible preferred stock; the issuance of convertible notes and through proceeds from our initial public offering of common stock, or IPO, and our follow-on offering of common stock that was completed in April 2015.

-We have not generated any revenue.
-We have incurred net losses in each year since our inception, and we have an accumulated deficit of \$54.5 million as of September 30, 2014.
-Our net losses were \$9.6 million and \$18.3 million for the years ended December 31, 2012 and 2013, respectively, and \$21.5 million for the nine months ended September 30, 2014.
+We have not generated any revenue to date.
+We have incurred net losses in each year since our inception, and we have an accumulated deficit of \$83.7 million as of March 31, 2015.
+Our net losses were \$16.9 million, \$36.1 million and \$18.3 million for the three months ended March 31, 2015 and the years ended December 31, 2014 and 2013, respectively.
 These losses have resulted principally from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.